-In this post, I will show you how to create a two-column list in HTML & CSS.
-This could be an ordered or unordered list.
+In this post, I will show you how to create a two-column list in HTML and CSS.
+This list could be ordered or unordered.

 Some of you may have tried to create a two-column at first and then put your list items separately on those divs.
 But this is not what I am going to do.

-Instead, I will write some CSS to automatically lay out the list items in two columns.
+Instead, I will write some CSS to automatically arrange the list items in two columns.
 Also, this will be mobile responsive.
-That means, on mobile & smaller screens, this will be one column list.
-And on the larger screens, this will be 2 columns.
+That means, on mobile and smaller screens, this will be a one-column list, and on larger screens, it will be two columns.

 Two-column unordered list